Our top five tips before you buy lighting

 Also, remember you outdoor lighting needs.
 An interior designer or lighting consultant will be able to help ensure your lighting is accounted for in your building or renovation.
 If you are working with a builder directly, let them know your lighting plans so they can account for it while building.

 We like to put as many measurements as we can on our product listings to ensure you know exactly what you are ordering.
-As well as measuring the light fitting itself, you should also measure the room including any furniture that may impact the positioning of the light.
+As well as measuring the light fitting itself, you should also measure the room, including any furniture that may impact the positioning of the light.

-As you can see above, the general rule for dining tables is that any pendant light of chandelier should sit at least 750mm above the table.
-This ensures that the light will not be in the way of people when sitting down at the table.
+The general rule for dining tables is that any pendant light or chandelier should sit at least 750mm above the table.
+This ensures the light will not be in the way of anyone sitting at the table.
 This rule can be changed depending on the lighting design and your preferences.
-One rule that cannot be changed for safety reasons is bathroom lighting position.
-Lights sitting above a vanity need to be above the splash zone of the sink.
-Your electrician should be able to help you find the safest place for your lights.
+One rule that cannot be changed for safety reasons is bathroom lighting position; lights sitting above a vanity need to be out of the splash zone of the sink.
+Your electrician can help you find the safest place for your lights.

-If you are unsure of how your product will look in your room, try sketching out on a large piece of paper using our measurements, cut it out, and get someone to hold it in place so you can see the scale of the light compared to your room.
+If you are unsure of how your product will look in your room, try sketching it out on a large piece of butcher's paper using our measurements, cut it out, and get someone to hold it in place so you can see the scale of the light compared to your room.

-Like with any delivery, you should always check your lights as soon as they arrive.
-Some lights are very delicate and can get damaged in transit.
-Give all of your lights a good check over once received and give us a call straight away if you have any issues.
+Like with any delivery, you should check your lights as soon as they arrive.
+Some lights can be delicate and get damaged in transit.
+Give all of your lights a good check over once received, and give us a call straightaway if you have any issues.